Phindile20/alx_capstone_project/README.md

 **2.live chats:** I plan to add a live chatting room so users can help each other reach their fitness goals

-**3.Add workout plans:** Users will be able to find workout plans and videos

 ## **Contact information:**